markhuberty/psClean/code/README.md

 #### Data extract dependencies
 - MySQLdb
 - iPython v0.13 or higher (for parallelization of cleaning on multi-core machines)
+- fuzzygeo, for geocoding.
+See https://github.com/markhuberty/fuzzygeo
+for more detail.

 #### Data cleaning and formatting dependencies
 - unidecode